kkchen-dev/Machine-Learning/syosetu/README.md

 # Sentiment Flow

-This is a small project that plots the sentiment flow in a document.
+This is a small project that plots the sentiment flow in a page on the popular Japanese online novel website, 小説家になろう(syosetu.com), using Google Cloud Natural Language.

 ## Getting Started